 Temple Health refers to the health, education and research activities carried out by the affiliates of Temple University Health System (TUHS) and by the Lewis Katz School of Medicine at Temple University.
 TUHS neither provides nor controls the provision of health care.
 All health care is provided by its member organizations or independent health care providers affiliated with TUHS member organizations.
-Each TUHS member organization is owned and operated pursuant to its governing documents
+Each TUHS member organization is owned and operated pursuant to its governing documents.

-Non-discrimination notice: Fox Chase Cancer Center does not exclude participation in, and no one is denied the benefits of, the delivery of quality medical care on the basis of race, religious creed, sex, sexual orientation, gender identity, disability, age, ancestry, color, national origin, physical ability, or source of payment.
+Non-discrimination notice: It is the policy of Fox Chase Cancer Center, that there shall be no exclusion from, or participation in, and no one denied the benefits of, the delivery of quality medical care on the basis of race, ethnicity, religion, sexual orientation, gender, gender identity/expression, disability, age, ancestry, color, national origin, physical ability, level of education, or source of payment.

 © Fox Chase Cancer Center.
-All rights reserved 1/2019
+All rights reserved 6/2024